jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Unpkg CDN

-The best way to get jQuery Terminal is from [unpkg.com](https://unpkg.com/#/) that serve files from [npm repository](https://npmjs.com).
-With it you don't need to host the files yourself.
-It's useful if you want to create quick Proof of Concept or if you want to use one of demo services like Codepen, JSFiddle.
+The best way to get jQuery Terminal is from [unpkg.com](https://unpkg.com/#/) that serves files from [npm repository](https://npmjs.com).
+With it, you don't need to host the files yourself.
+It's useful if you want to create a quick proof of concept or if you want to use one of demo services like Codepen, JSFiddle.

-With unpkg.com CDN you can specify that you always want latest version but not if they have breaking changes.
-For instance if latest version is 1.22.1, you can specify that you want version 1.22 and all the bug fixes using url:
+With unpkg.com CDN you can specify that you always want the latest version but not if they have breaking changes.
+For instance if the latest version is 1.22.1, you can specify that you want the version 1.22 and all the bug fixes using url:

 ```
 https://unpkg.com/jquery.terminal@1.22.x
 ```

-this url will redirect to file /js/jquery.terminal.js with proper version number.
-If you want to have all the bug fixes to version 1 and all the features you can use 1.x.x instead of 1.22.x.
-And you if you want minified version of the library you can specify this url:
+This URL will redirect to file /js/jquery.terminal.js with the proper version number.
+If you want to have all the bug fixes for version 1 and all the features, you can use 1.x.x instead of 1.22.x.
+And if you want minified version of the library you can specify this URL:

 ```
 https://unpkg.com/jquery.terminal@1.x.x/js/jquery.terminal.min.js
 ```

-same for css file, you can use url:
+It's the same principle for the css file, you can use an URL like:

 ```
 https://unpkg.com/jquery.terminal@1.x.x/css/jquery.terminal.min.css
 ```

-### Html page
+### HTML page

-Basic html page using unpkg look like this
+A basic HTML page using unpkg.com CDN will look like this

 ```html
 <!DOCTYPE html>